NEW! 3D Printer Design Lab & Workshop

 PUSD•3D Imagine it…print it!

-The Pasadena Educational Foundation is helping to create a new model for teaching innovation in PUSD schools with the introduction of 3D printing technology.
+The Pasadena Educational Foundation helped to create a new model for teaching innovation in PUSD schools with the introduction of 3D printing technology.
 Thanks to the support of a generous donor, incorporating 3D printers in the schools is giving PUSD students the opportunity to get their hands on exponential technology so they can utilize their creativity and collaboration skills to help them be prepared for the jobs of tomorrow.

 What is a 3D printer?